opendcs/opendcs/docs/source/start-decoding.rst

 +-----------------+----------------------------------+

 .. image:: ./media/start/decoding/im-19-field-ascii-delim-colon-fixed.JPG
-   :alt:  field ascii deliminated colon and fixed
+   :alt:  field ascii delimited colon and fixed
    :width: 550

-Sample Messages:  Example where the first sensor is space deliminated up to 6 characters and where the second sensor is of fixed format of 4 characters.
+Sample Messages:  Example where the first sensor is space delimited up to 6 characters and where the second sensor is of fixed format of 4 characters.

 ::